 I still have a place in my heart for phpMyAdmin, that tool that I was introduced when developing PHP on my shared hosting provider many moons ago.
 It’s just a great way to inspect your MariaDB/MySQL databases.
 These days I don’t install any web applications (or databases) on my local machine, I use Docker for… Continue reading Configuring phpMyAdmin with CloudSQL, RDS, and Docker

-Provisioning spare capacity in GKE Autopilot with balloon pods
+Provisioning spare capacity in GKE Autopilot with placeholder balloon pods

 Autopilot is a new mode of operation for Google Kubernetes Engine (GKE) where compute capacity is dynamically provisioned based on your pod’s requirements.
 Among other innovations, it essentially functions as a fully automatic cluster autoscaler.
-When you deploy a new pod in this environment, sometimes they’ll be existing spare capacity on the cluster and it… Continue reading Provisioning spare capacity in GKE Autopilot with balloon pods
+Update: GKE now has an official guide for provisioning spare capacity.
+When you deploy a new pod in this environment,… Continue reading Provisioning spare capacity in GKE Autopilot with placeholder balloon pods